NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_hydronic` (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or :ref:`hvac_distribution_dse`.
          Note: The choice of hydronic distribution type does not currently affect simulation results.
   .. [#] HeatingSystemFuel choices are  "natural gas", "fuel oil", "propane", "electricity", "wood", or "wood pellets".
+  .. [#] HeatingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If ElectricAuxiliaryEnergy not provided, defaults as follows: